 There are plenty of over-the-counter diaper rash medications that can be bought without needing a prescription.
 Always talk to your doctor or pharmacist about which cream would be best for your baby.
 The most popular over-the-counter products are Balmex, A + D, Lotrimin, Triple Paste, Desitin, and triple paste.
 You can also apply petroleum jelly on top of the diaper rash cream to prevent the diaper from sticking to your baby’s skin.

 Make sure you stick to products that are made for protecting your baby’s skin.
 Try avoiding products that contain baking soda, camphor, boric acid, phenol, diphenhydramine, benzocaine, or salicylates.
-Some of these ingredients can be harmful to your baby’s skin, so always check the label before buying any products.
+Some of these ingredients can be harmful to the skin, so always check the label before buying any products.

 Keep the Area Exposed